johnbelamaric/coredns/plugin/kubernetes/README.md

 ## Watch

 This plugin implements watch.
-See coredns/coredns/client/dnsgrpc/README.go
+A client that connects to CoreDNS using `coredns/client` can be notified of changes to A, AAAA, and SRV records for Kubernetes services and endpoints.

 ## Examples